StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/basic_visualization.md

   - `scale_size` size of points and lines.
   - `scale_x`, `scale_y` (many options) transformations of the axes.

-# Exercise

-  - Plot the Z-score for “get” aggression and “get” grooming: are they correlated?
-  - Repeat for “give” aggression and “give” grooming.
-  - Are individuals with a higher proportion of female relatives (i.e., higher `Afrels_0.063`) less aggressive?

 # Themes

 Themes allow you to manipulate the look and feel of a graph with just